Categorical diagonalization and $p$-cells: Type diagrammatics

 \subsection{Endomorphisms of $B_{w_0}$}

 As an $R$-bimodule, $\End(B_{w_0}) \cong R \ot_{R^W} R$.
-It is a commutative ring.
-This equips it with a presentation coming from left and right multiplication by polynomials.
-We will compare this with another description below.
+This isomorphism equips $\End(B_{w_0})$ with a presentation, where it is generated by left and right multiplication by polynomials, and the relations come from the tensor product.
+Note that $\End(B_{w_0})$ is a commutative ring.

+We will return to left and right multiplication by polynomials in \S\ref{subsec:koszul}.
+First, we explore a different description of $\End(B_{w_0})$.

 As a right $R$-module, $\End(B_{w_0})$ is free of graded rank $1 + 2v^2 + 2v^4 + 2v^6 + v^8$.
 It has a basis $\{\phi_u\}$ for $u \in W$, where $\phi_u$ is defined as a composition of partial splitters $B_{w_0} \to B_u \to B_{w_0}$, and has degree $8 - 2 \ell(u)$.
 The identity map is $\phi_{w_0}$.